jayeshshimpi110920/Security-Notes/Basics-of-interview Question.md

 7. **What are false positives and false negatives in security testing?**
    - **False Positive:** When a security tool flags something as a vulnerability, but it is not an actual risk.
    - **False Negative:** When a security tool misses a real vulnerability that should have been flagged.
+   - **True Negative** A vulnerability scanner reports that there is no SQL injection vulnerability in a web application, and after manual verification, you confirm that there is indeed no SQL injection vulnerability.
+This is a true negative—the system made a correct assessment.
+   - **True positive** - A true positive occurs when a detection system correctly identifies a real security vulnerability or threat.

 8. **What is the principle of least privilege (PoLP)?**
    **Definition:** This principle states that users or systems should be granted the minimal level of access necessary to perform their job functions to reduce the attack surface.
    **Example:** An intern should not have admin access to the company’s critical systems.